 CDM Regulations 2015: Fundamentals

-In 2015, the CDM regulations were substantially changed from the previous version.
-The 2015 regulations aim to improve health and safety by helping the industry to manage risks from start to finish, ensure the right people are on the right tasks, and improve co-ordination and communication.
+In 2015, the CDM regulations were substantially changed from the previous 2007 version.
+The regulations aim to reduce deaths, injuries and ill-health by ensuring those involved in construction work as clients, designers and contractors manage risks from start to finish, ensure everyone involved is competent, and improve co-ordination and communication.

-As such, whatever your role in construction, an understanding of the CDM regulations is essential to maintain high standards of health and safety in the industry.
-This course will detail how the CDM regulations 2015 have changed, how these changes affect you and your organisation and what impact will they have from an operational viewpoint.
+As such, whatever your role in construction, an understanding of the CDM regulations is essential to maintain high standards of health and safety in the industry and to avoid the legal consequences of failure to comply.
+This course will define the duties created by the regulations and who must carry them out.

-The trainer will also help you to identify the implication of those changes for your organisation, and will give you the opportunity to discuss practical techniques to meet the duties and requirements of the regulations.
-By the end of the day, you will have a strong understanding of this health and safety legislation, how it affects you, and what can be done to meet the new requirements.
+The trainer will also help you to identify the implications for your organisation, and will give you the opportunity to discuss practical techniques to meet the duties and requirements of the regulations.
+By the end of the day, you will have a strong understanding of this health and safety legislation, how it affects you, and what can be done to meet the requirements.
+A further benefit is that organisations who comply fully are more efficient and therefore can be more profitable.

 This course has been specifically designed for construction professionals who must understand health and safety legislation requirements in relation to contractors and construction work.